qurator-spk/eynollah/README.md

     In the case that model should see the image once, like page extraction, the patches should be set to false.
 # Pretrained encoder
-Download weights from this limk and add it to pretrained_model folder. https://file.spk-berlin.de:8443/pretrained_encoder/
+Download weights from this link and add it to pretrained_model folder. https://file.spk-berlin.de:8443/pretrained_encoder/